Effective Fall 2014

 - ANTHRCUL 330 Culture, Thought, and Meaning (4)

-A minimum of five courses must be at the 300-level or above, with at least one of these at the 400-level.
 At least 20 credits must be completed in residence at the University of Michigan.

 Students interested in scholarly research are encouraged to consider the Honors plan.
 Previous participation in the College Honors program is not a prerequisite.
 Seniors admitted to the Honors plan normally elect a seminar in their special field of interest: biological anthropology (ANTHRBIO 398), archaeology (ANTHRARC 398) or sociocultural or linguistic anthropology (ANTHRCUL 398).
 The seminars give students an opportunity for intensive training and research experience; the Honors plan requires a senior thesis.
 Interested students should consult an Anthropology advisor for more information.